emurphy-TS/RinPharma-2024/README.md

 # RinPharma-2024
 This reposityory contains the slides and abstract for my talk: "Code that Cures: Validating GxP-Compliant R Shiny Apps for Clinical Decisions" at the R/Pharma virtual conference on Oct 29, 2024

+# Abstract
+Code that Cures: Validating GxP-Compliant R Shiny Apps for Clinical Decisions

+GxP-relevant R Shiny application validation ensures compliance and data integrity in regulated industries.
+This complex process relies on three key pillars: people, technology, and processes.
+A cross-functional team is crucial, comprising an R champion to drive initiatives, technical experts to implement infrastructure, and QA partners to guide regulatory adherence.
+Essential technologies include validated infrastructure and packages, forming the foundation for reliable application development.
+Processes should align with GAMP 5 guidelines and incorporate risk-based Software Development Life Cycle (SDLC) principles, such as documented user requirements and robust code testing.
+This overview serves as a starting point for those interested in building validated R Shiny applications, highlighting the importance of collaboration, risk-based approaches, and continuous learning.
+By following these guidelines and leveraging available resources, organizations can successfully implement and maintain validated R Shiny applications in GxP environments, ensuring regulatory compliance and operational efficiency.

 # Helpful Links
 ## Regulatory Compliance:
 * R: Regulatory Compliance and Validation Issues A Guidance Document for the Use of R in Regulated Clinical Trial Environments: https://www.r-project.org/doc/R-FDA.pdf